Sv443/geniURL/README.md

 >
 > `?format=json/xml`
 > Use this parameter to change the response format from the default (`json`) to `xml`
-> The structure of the data closely resembles that of the shown JSON data.
+> The structure of the XML data is similar to the shown JSON data.
 >
 > <br>
 >